kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `APIServerIdentity`: Assign each API server an ID in a cluster, using a [Lease](/docs/concepts/architecture/leases).
 - `APIServerTracing`: Add support for distributed tracing in the API server.
   See [Traces for Kubernetes System Components](/docs/concepts/cluster-administration/system-traces) for more details.
-- `AggregatedDiscoveryEndpoint`: Enable a single HTTP endpoint `/discovery/<version>` which supports native HTTP caching with ETags containing all APIResources known to the API server.
+- `AggregatedDiscoveryEndpoint`: Enables a single HTTP endpoint `/discovery/<version>` which supports native HTTP caching with ETags containing all APIResources known to the API server.
-- `AnyVolumeDataSource`: Enable use of any custom resource as the `DataSource` of a
+- `AnyVolumeDataSource`: Enables use of any custom resource as the `DataSource` of a
   {{< glossary_tooltip text="PVC" term_id="persistent-volume-claim" >}}.
 - `AppArmor`: Enable use of AppArmor mandatory access control for Pods running on Linux nodes.
   See [AppArmor Tutorial](/docs/tutorials/security/apparmor/) for more details.
-- `CPUManager`: Enable container level CPU affinity support, see [CPU Management Policies](/docs/tasks/administer-cluster/cpu-management-policies/).
+- `CPUManager`: Enables container level CPU affinity support, see [CPU Management Policies](/docs/tasks/administer-cluster/cpu-management-policies/).
 - `CPUManagerPolicyAlphaOptions`: This allows fine-tuning of CPUManager policies, experimental, Alpha-quality options